MiSTer-devel/Minimig-AGA_MiSTer/README.md

 My page [somuch.guru](http://somuch.guru/).

-Further info about minimig can be found on the [Minimig Discussion Forum](http://www.minimig.net/).
+Further info about Minimig can be found on the [Minimig Discussion Forum](http://www.minimig.net/).

 MiSTer board support & other cores on the [MiSTer Project Page](https://github.com/MiSTer-devel).